filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

     ->defaultItems(3)
 ```

+Note that these default items are only created when the form is loaded without existing data.
+Inside [app framework resources](../../app/resources#forms) this only works on Create Pages, as Edit Pages will always fill the data from the model.

+## Adding items

+An action button is displayed below the repeater to allow the user to add a new item.

-## Setting a create item button label
+## Setting the add action button's label

-You may set a label to customize the text that should be displayed in the button for adding a repeater item:
+You may set a label to customize the text that should be displayed in the button for adding a repeater item, using the `addActionLabel()` method:

 ```php
 use Filament\Forms\Components\Repeater;